 6. Shall have authority to commit and/or spend up to $500.00 unplanned expenditures or up to the budgeted total of planned and approved expenditures.

 7. Shall be the Official Party Spokesman and approve all official County Republican Party news releases.

 8. Shall appoint Acting Precinct Chairs.
 It is ultimately the County Chair's responsibility to ensure that each Precinct is organized.

-10. Shall recommend persons to the State Party Chairman for the Cumberland County Board of Elections, and shall recommend to the Cumberland County Board of Elections persons for appointment as Election Judges, election assistants, and other election officials.
+9. Shall, with the advice and consent of the Executive Board, recommend persons to the State Party Chairman for the Cumberland County Board of Elections.
+Shall recommend to the Cumberland County Board of Elections persons for appointment as election judges, election assistants, and other election officials.
 It is the responsibility of the County Chair to ensure that there are as many Republican election officials in each precinct as allowed by law.

 1. Shall function as the County Chair in the absence of the Chair.

 2. Shall have other duties as may be prescribed by the County Chair.